cjalth/pangenome_pipeline/README.md

 ## Our Solution

-We have created this pipeline which ...
+We have created this pipeline which takes an aligned BAM file and creates a graph in which a user can utilise to observe patterns and adds it to the overall human pangenome reference.